What is an LBO model?

-In an LBO model, the purpose of the investing company or buyer is to make high returns on their equity investments and using debt to increase the potential returns.
-The acquiring firm determines if an investment is worth pursuing by calculating the expected internal rate of return (IRR), where the minimum is 30% and above.
 The IRR rate may sometimes be as low as 20% for larger deals or when the economy is unfavorable.
 After the acquisition, the debt/equity ratio is usually greater than 1-2x since the debt constitutes 50-90% of the purchase price.
-The company’s cash flow is used to pay the outstanding debt
+The company’s cash flow is used to pay the outstanding debt.

-In a leveraged buyout, the new investors (private equity or LBO Firm) form a new entity that they use to acquire the target company.
-After a buyout, the target becomes a subsidiary of the new company, or they merge to form one company.
+In a leveraged buyout, the investors (private equity or LBO Firm) form a new entity that they use to acquire the target company.
+After a buyout, the target becomes a subsidiary of the new company, or the two entities merge to form one company.

 An LBO capital structure may include the following:

-High yield debt is typically an unsecured debt and carries a high-interest rate that compensates the investors for risking their money.
+High yield debt is typically unsecured debt and carries a high interest rate that compensates the investors for risking their money.
 They have less restrictive limitations or covenants than there are in bank debts.
-In the event of a liquidation, high yield debt is paid before equity holders but after the bank debt.
+In the event of a liquidation, high yield debt is paid before equity holders, but after the bank debt.
 The debt can be raised in the public debt market or private institutional market.
-Its payback period is 8 to 10 years with a bullet repayment and early repayment options.
+Its payback period is typically 8 to 10 years, with a bullet repayment and early repayment options.

-Mezzanine debt comprises small components of LBO capital structure and is junior to other financing options.
-It is often financed by hedge funds and private equity investors and has a higher interest rate than bank debt and high yield debt.
-Mezzanine debt takes the form of a high yield debt with an option to purchase a stock at a specific price in future, as a way of boosting investor returns commensurate with the risk involved.
-They allow early repayment options and bullet payments just like high yield debt.
-During a liquidation, mezzanine debt is paid after other debts have been settled but before equity shareholders are paid.
+Mezzanine debt takes the form of a high yield debt with an option to purchase a stock at a specific price in the future as a way of boosting investor returns commensurate with the risk involved.
+It allows early repayment options and bullet payments just like high yield debt.
+During a liquidation, mezzanine debt is paid after other debts have been settled, but before equity shareholders are paid.

-Equity comprises 20-30% of the LBO financing depending on the deal.
-It represents the private equity fund’s capital and attracts a high-interest rate due to the risk involved.
-In the case of a liquidation, the equity shareholders are paid last, after the other debts have been settled.
-If the company defaults payments, the equity shareholders may not receive any returns on their investments.
+Equity comprises 20-30% of LBO financing, depending on the deal.
+It represents the private equity fund’s capital and attracts a high interest rate due to the risk involved.
+In the case of a liquidation, the equity shareholders are paid last, after all the debt has been settled.
+If the company defaults on payments, the equity shareholders may not receive any returns on their investments.

 Key credit metrics in an LBO model include: